dart-lang/language/working/1426-extension-types/feature-specification.md

 different type for it by forgetting everything (going to a top type), or by means of an explicit cast, typically a downcast to the on-type.*

-When `E` is an extension type, a type test `o is E` and a type check `o as E` can be performed.
+When `E` is an extension type, a type test `o is E` or `o is!
+E` and a type check `o as E` can be performed.
 Such checks performed on a local variable can promote the variable to the extension type using the normal rules for type promotion.

 *Compared to the existing extension methods feature, there is no change to the type of `this` in the body of an extension type _E_: It is the on-type